-LOFAR project must use low cost hardware due to systems scale.
-Special construction techniques are used to keep overall project budget at acceptable levels (specially designed polystyrene supporting blocks for HBA antennas for example).
-Many of used components are manufactured in mass scale for other than scientific use LBA antennas masts are made from standard PVC plastic waste pipes and LOFAR uses low cost direct sampling receiver.
-Whole project has been designed by Netherlands Institute for Radio Astronomy, which produces many similarly sophisticated devices[5].
+LOFAR project must use a low cost hardware due to the system scale.
+A special construction techniques were employed to keep the overall project budget at acceptable levels (specially designed polystyrene supporting blocks for High Band Antenna (HBA) for example).
+Many of used components are manufactured in a mass scale for other than scientific use.
+LBA antennas masts are made from a standard Polyvinyl chloride (PVC) plastic waste pipes.
+LOFAR uses low cost direct sampling receiver.
+The entire project was designed by the Netherlands Institute for Radio Astronomy, which produces many similarly sophisticated devices [5].